FOR CENTRE COORDINATORS

 Frequently Asked Questions

-If you are interested, please register here with your basic information.
+If you are interested, please register on our website with your basic information.
 You will then receive an email from IAVM to guide you to the next steps and information about the payment options.

 No. Centre Coordinators can decide the time based on their time zones and the availability of the participants.

-Before the event, CCs will receive the question papers in pdf format and will print off sufficient numbers.
+Before the event, CCs will receive the question papers in pdf format and will print off enough.
 The papers must be sat under exam conditions with invigilation.
 Access to electronic devices is not allowed.
+After the event, IAVM will send the answer keys to the CCs.
+The CCs will evaluate the papers and submit the results for each level to IAVM using a pre-provided form.

 Yes, they are available here.